Create and manage model serving endpoints

 Notebook examples

-The following notebooks include different models that you can use to get up and running with Model Serving endpoints.
 The model examples can be imported into the workspace by following the directions in Import a notebook.
-After you choose and create a model from one of the examples, register it in the MLflow Model Registry, and then follow the UI workflow steps for model serving.
+After you choose and create a model from one of the examples, register it in Unity Catalog, and then follow the UI workflow steps for model serving.

 Train and register a scikit-learn model for model serving notebook